hikazudani/hikazudani/README.md

 I am an undergraduate student in Software Engineering at IFSP (Federal Institute of São Paulo), São Carlos, Brazil, where I study software engineering concepts and applications, as well as other technologies that can contribute to society.

 I hold an MBA in Data Science and Analytics from ESALQ-USP and a Bachelor's degree in Civil Engineering.
-Currently, I am a technology resident working on a project at the Equatorial Group focused on defect classification in insulators and tilt measurement using computer vision and deep learning.
+Currently, I am a technology resident working on a project at the Equatorial Group focused on defect classification in insulators and tilt measurement using computer vision.

 ---